Word@Work, Let God's Word energise your working day!

 As Jesus and his disciples were leaving Jericho, a large crowd followed him.
 Two blind men were sitting by the roadside, and when they heard that Jesus was passing by, they shouted, 'Lord, Son of David, have mercy on us!'
 The crowd rebuked them and told them to be quiet, but they shouted all the louder, 'Lord, Son of David, have mercy on us!'
 (NIVUK)

-They were on their way to the cross.
-Within a week or so, Jesus would be dead and yet He continued to train His apostles as He allowed all kinds of ministry opportunities to invade His last days.
+They were on their way to the cross (Matthew 20:17-19).
+Within a week or so, Jesus would die and yet He continued to train His apostles as He allowed all kinds of ministry opportunities to invade His last days.
 These proved to be important lessons for the leaders of the Early Church to understand.
-This tutorial was all about mercy.
+This tutorial was all about mercy - as two blind men who were sitting by the roadside, presumably to beg, heard that Jesus was coming and they called out loudly for Him to help them.

 In the face of a major problem, only proud people refuse to appeal for mercy.
-Wise people understand that they need God's mercy and are not embarrassed to desire it and cry to God for it.
+Wise people understand that they need God's mercy, and they are not embarrassed to desire it and cry to God for it.
 Mercy is not just being nice or kind; it is the deliberate choice not to punish somebody who deserves it.
 The punishment which Jesus received on the cross satisfied God's justice and enabled Him to be merciful and righteous at the same time.
-In calling for mercy, the blind man was setting the scene for millions of acts of mercy to those who appeal to God.
-Don't just assume that sins will be forgiven, confess them and deliberately appeal to God to release you through His mercy.
+In calling for mercy, the blind men were setting the scene for millions of acts of mercy to those who feel the weight of their sins and call out to God in their darkness.
+The work of God’s people is to announce this mercy to a dark world.
+And for ourselves: don't just assume that sins will be forgiven automatically; confess them and deliberately appeal to God to release you through His mercy.

 Prayer